MMMZZZZ/Random-Stuff/GitHub Markdown Shortlink Generator/README.md

 # Shortlink Generator for GitHub Markdown Files

 This Python script generates shortlinks to every header of a markdown file using GitHubs shortlink service [git.io](https://git.io).
+Resulting links can be printed to the console and/or stored in a json file.

 ## Requirements